bertagrim/index_generator/README.md

 # index_generator

-This is the result of my final project for the AllWomen DS bootcamp.
-The aim of this project was to explore whether it is possible to automatically generate the analytic index (sometimes called "back-of-the-book index") of academic book.
+This is the result of my final project for the AllWomen Data Science bootcamp.
+The aim of this project was to explore whether it is possible to automatically generate the analytic index (sometimes called "back-of-the-book index") of an academic book.

 Analytic indices are typically found at the end of books and contain an alphabetized list of important concepts/names found in the book with references of the pages where they can be found.
 They also contain some information about relations of similarity between different keywords as well as lists of secondary keywords (deriving from a main keyword).

 ![A very old index](./doc/Novus_Atlas_Sinensis_-_First_page_of_the_index.jpg "A very old index")

 These indices are present in practically all academic books and they make their reading much easier while also providing a very exhaustive overview of their contents.
-Their development is, nevertheless, very time consuming and a rather tedious task (I know this first hand, since some years ago I was asked to make one: https://link.springer.com/book/10.1057/9781137472519), so it seems like it would be great to automatize it.
+Their development is, nevertheless, very time consuming and a rather tedious task (I know this first hand, since some years ago I was asked to make one for this book: https://link.springer.com/book/10.1057/9781137472519), so it seems like it would be a good thing to automatize it.

 From the point of view of NLP, this is a keyword extraction problem.
 My approach was to treat it as a supervised binary classification task.

 The idea was to create a dataset of candidate keywords, extract linguistic features from them (in some cases, relative to their context -- i.e. book, section, sentence), and try to predict whether they were supposed to go into the index based on these.

 ## Pipeline
+---

-My starting point were 22 books in pdf (all containing analytics indices).
-Their topics were varied, but predominantly about philosophy and linguistics (these were simply the books I had available).
+My starting point were 22 books in pdf (all including an analytics index).
+Their topics were varied, but they were predominantly about philosophy and linguistics (these were simply the books I had available).

 1) **From PDF to text**.
 Output: the content of each book in txt format.
 2) **Text preprocessing**.
 Output: one dataset per book consisting of all the clean sentences and metadata for each sentence (page number, section…).